 Your insurance carrier and broker have a list of job codes by state and will work with you to identify the correct codes for your business.
 As this review may save premium dollars for you, it also benefits the carrier by ensuring the risk they cover is a known risk.
 For corporations with multiple sites in several states and thousands of employees, reviewing job codes involves several stakeholders and takes time, perhaps many months.
-At the table should be the insurance risk manager, insurance carrier, and broker.
-You also want to invite division representatives who are well acquainted with site operations and the actual work performed there.
+The insurance risk manager, carrier, and broker should be at the table.
+You also want to invite division representatives who are well acquainted with site operations and the work performed there.
 You may want to include a payroll representative who actually assigns job codes to individuals within your payroll system.
-Once the stakeholders are identified, begin a systematic review of the operations and its jobs.
-As a possible approach, first identify those job titles that are can be grouped into large classifications, such as clerical and sales, which are most easily assigned to a job code.
-Then, move into the more specialized areas such as the chemical material handler mentioned above.
+Once the stakeholders are identified, review the operations and their jobs systematically.
+As a possible approach, first identify those job titles that can be grouped into large classifications, such as clerical and sales, which are most easily assigned to a job code.
+Then, move into the more specialized areas, such as the chemical material handler mentioned above.

 Enough cannot be said of the importance of reviewing your job codes periodically, particularly if your operation has changed in recent years.
 A thorough review ensures all codes are correctly applied for all workers and will likely result in a lower workers’ comp premium for the company.